learn-academy-2021-echo/week-2-assessment-Gluay88/interview-questions.md

 Research and define the following terms to the best of your ability.

 1. Class Inheritance:
+A class created with a class inheritance inherits all the methods from another class

 2. React:
+React is a JavaScript library for building user interfaces.
+It is maintained by Meta and a community of individual developers and companies.
+React can be used as a base in the development of single-page or mobile applications.

 3. React state: